ad451/Stackoverflow_tag_generator/README.md

 4. Predict tags for new Stack Overflow questions using the trained model.

 ## Acknowledgments
--Thanks to the sklearn library for the models.
+- Thanks to the sklearn library for the models.
--Kaggle for the dataset of questions and tags.
+- Kaggle for the dataset of questions and tags.
--Stack Overflow for permitting data scraping to access its invaluable question dataset.
+- Stack Overflow for permitting data scraping to access its invaluable question dataset.